-In Order to Establish a Baseline From Which to Measure the Progress of AB 32, CARB Has Prepared an Inventory of 1990 Greenhouse Emissions

-One of CARB's most important tasks was the creation of an inventory of 1990 emissions, which will be used as the standard upon which to measure 2020 emissions.
-The inventory was completed in late 2007.
+In Order to Establish a Baseline From Which to Measure the Progress of AB 32, CARB is Preparing an Inventory of 1990 Greenhouse Emissions One of CARB's most important tasks is the creation of an inventory of 1990 emissions, which will be used as the standard on which to measure 2020 emissions.
+The inventory must be complete by January 1, 2008.